-Molina Healthcare of Utah, Inc. Quality Department 7050 Union Park Center, Suite 200 Midvale, UT 84047
+Molina Healthcare of Florida, Inc. Quality Department 8300 NW 33rd Street Suite 400 Doral, FL 33122

-This Provider Manual contains excerpts from the Molina Quality Improvement Program.
-For a complete copy of Molina's Quality Improvement Program you can contact your Provider Services representative or call the telephone number above to receive a written copy.
+This Provider Manual contains excerpts from the Molina Quality Improvement Program .
+For a complete copy of Molina's Quality Improvement Program, you can contact your Provider Services representative or call the telephone number above to receive a written copy.

 Molina has established a Quality Improvement Program that complies with regulatory requirements and accreditation standards.
 The Quality Improvement Program provides structure and outlines specific activities designed to improve the care, service and health of our Members.
-In our quality program description, we describe how our program governance, scope, goals, measurable objectives, structure and responsibilities.
+In our quality program description, we describe our program governance, scope, goals, measurable objectives, structure and responsibilities.

 Molina does not delegate Quality Improvement activities to Medical Groups/IPAs.
-However, Molina requires contracted Medical Groups/IPAs to comply with the following core elements and standards of care.
-Contracted Medical Groups must:
+However, Molina requires contracted Medical Groups/IPAs to comply with the following core elements and standards of care Molina Medical Groups/IPAs must: